Tag Archive for: Antarctica

 National Geographic Orion, Lemaire Channel, Antarctica

-The 148-guest National Geographic Explorer and 126-guest National Geographic Endurance and National Geographic Resolution are purpose-built Antarctic expedition ships designed to safely explore Antarctica—the most remote, wild place on the planet.
+The 148-guest National Geographic Explorer and 126-guest National Geographic Endurance are purpose-built Antarctic expedition ships designed to safely explore Antarctica—the most remote, wild place on the planet.
 They are fully stabilized, ice-class vessels with ice-strengthened hulls strong enough to push through the Antarctic ice.
 Their construction and the caliber of their Icemaster Captains and veteran expedition teams are your assurances of safety.

 It’s in the early season (Oct.-Nov.) when the Captain can adroitly “park” National Geographic Explorer, allowing guests to disembark directly on the ice.